-I'm no social psychologist, but I keep this notebook page around because I want to note somewhere convenient which of the dinner-table conversation starter factoids that people keep telling me have proven to be successful.
+I’m no social psychologist, but I keep this notebook page around because I want to note somewhere convenient which have proven to be reproducible of all the dinner-table conversation starter factoids that people keep telling me.

 Does making someone hold a warm drink make them feel warmly toward you?
 How about does mentioning money make them greedy?